BettercareHealth/bettercare/README.md

 ### Validate

 Validate the epub in Sigil and fix any validation errors.
 Sigil won't catch everything though, so also validate with the [IDPF's online version of EpubCheck](http://validator.idpf.org/).

+## Saving in Word format

+Sometimes our authors need to make updates in Word.
+To save a Bettercare book as Word:

+1. Get the plain HTML version of each chapter.
+If you run Jekyll locally, it's in your _site folder; otherwise:
+	*	open the chapter online
+	*	Right-click and 'Save as'
+	*	Save as 'Web Page, HTML Only' (not 'Web Page, Complete').
+2. Open the file in LibreOffice in this way (this process is probably different in Word or other software):
+	*	Have another document open in LibreOffice Writer already.
+(Can be a a blank doc.)
+	*	Use File > Open
+	*	Make sure you're still in 'Writer' and not 'Writer/Web'.
+'LibreOffice Writer/Web' is a variant of Writer that will *only* let you save as HTML or .txt, not as a Word document.
+3. Delete all comments (in LibreOffice, click the dropdown on any comment and select 'Delete all comments')
+4. At the start of each chapter, delete the Help section (everything up to the chapter number)
+5. At the start of each chapter, delete the chapter-test links and frame between the chapter head and objectives heading.
+6. Select All (Ctrl+A) and change the font to Times New Roman.
+(Most others you send this to should have that font, which is better than their computer not having your font, and guessing which font to use instead.)
+7. Change the formatting of the key-concept boxes.
+To do this in LibreOffice:
+	*	Click on a key-concept.
+It is formatted as 'Quotations'.
+	*	Open the Styles and Formatting palette (F11).
+	*	'Quotations' should be selected because your cursor is on a quotation/key-concept box.
+	*	Right-click 'Quotations' in the palette and select 'Modify'.
+The Paragraph Styles dialog will open.
+	*	In the Font tab, under Style, select Bold.
+	*	In the Borders tab, under default, click the button that puts a solid border all around the paragraph.
+	*	At the bottom of the Paragraph Style dialog, click Apply.
+Your bold and border styling should take effect on all the key-concept paragraphs.
+	*	Note that this styling will also affect all figures with captions, because they are also 'Quotations' in the underlying HTML.
+This is fine.
+But:
+	*	Separate key-concepts from figures with a paragraph of Default Style text, where they follow each other and appear joined.
+(Search for 'Figure' to scan through the document for this quickly.)
+8. Change the formatting of the Note text in the same way, in the Styles and Formatting palette: modify 'List Contents' to be grey.
+8. At the end of each chapter, delete the navigation text and links ('Library...').
+9. Save as .docx.

+Here is the short checklist version of that process, for quick reference while working:

+1. Delete comments
+2. Delete help (start), test links, and nav (end) sections
+3. Change font to TNR
+4. Change formatting of 'Quotations' and 'List Contents' styles
+5. Check for key-concepts appearing merged with figures.
+6. Save as .docx.

+Notes
+:	1.
+The save-as process adds a couple of new comments at the top of the file.
+You can ignore them.
+	2. Pandoc would be great, but it doesn't support some key table features, so tables convert to normal text.
+	3. It would be great to import/load styles rather than change styles manually in every file.
+But we have not been able to get LibreOffice to load styles from another document in this context.